alwye/bierman-gui/README.md

 - **ctrlUsername** and **ctrlPassword** are credentials to authorize on the server

 ## Running GUI (easy as pie)
-0. Have NodeJS installed on your computer
+1. Have [NodeJS](https://nodejs.org) installed on your computer
-1. Go to the folder run the command in terminal:
+2. Go to the application's root folder and run the command in terminal:

   ```
   node rest_proxy.js
   ```
-2. Point your browser to /web/app/index.html and enjoy
+3. Point your browser to (PATH-TO-BIERMAN)/web/app/index.html and enjoy

 # Credits
 * Alexei Zverev (alzverev@cisco.com) - frontend developer